Matthew-Finnemore/ordering-app/README.md

 # Jimmy's Diner Ordering App

-This is one of the first projects that I have made since returning to coding since having to have a break, it has been a great refresher and I feel happy with the project.
+I'm happy to be back coding after a break.
+This project was a great refresher, and I'm proud of what I was able to accomplish.

 <div align="center">
   <kbd>